vincent-lafouasse/book-notes/pirkle_fx/ch2.md

 -> basic or even rigorous testing

 host will likely crash the host if there is a runtime bug in the laoding code

+--> validate plugins prior to running them in the host AU and VST provide mechanisms to do this

+Usuallt the hosts unload all the plugins after the validation phase then waits for user to load plugin
+--> loading phase

+when the plugin is loaded, the DLL is pulled into the binarys process address space, or less commonly from another binary's address space.
+-> when most of the plugin description occurs
+-> description = first aspect of plugin design you need to understand

+after loading phase, processing phase
+-> infinite loop on the host
+-> host sends audio to plugin, alg. processes it and sends altered data back to host

+eventually the plugin will be terminated
+--> unloading phase
+--> destroy allocated ressources and free up memory potential place for crashes, so be sure to test repeated loading and unloading